Music is a speechless form of life that can renew our respect and gratitude for our own life and the lives of others. –Leon Botstein

 In 2015 Mr. Botstein founded The Orchestra Now, an innovative pre-professional orchestra and master’s degree program at Bard College that is preparing a new generation of musicians to break down barriers between modern audiences and great orchestral music of the past and present.
 The Orchestra performs a regular concert series at Bard's Fisher Center and also takes part in Bard Music Festival concerts.
 They also perform multiple concerts each season at Carnegie Hall and Lincoln Center, and offer complimentary concerts at venues across the boroughs of New York City in the Around Town series.
 At The Metropolitan Museum of Art they join Mr. Botstein in the series Sight & Sound as he explores the places where musical and visual expression meet, pairing orchestral works with masterpieces from the museum’s collection.

-In 2018 Mr. Botstein begins his highly-anticipated tenure as artistic director at Grafenegg in Austria, where his maverick, narrative-driven programming has attracted star collaborators, including Thomas Hampson.
+In 2018 Mr. Botstein begins his highly-anticipated tenure as artistic director of Campus Grafenegg and Grafenegg Academy in Austria, where his maverick, narrative-driven programming has attracted star collaborators, including Thomas Hampson.

 Mr. Botstein has guest conducted many orchestras around the world, among them the Los Angeles Philharmonic, Royal Philharmonic Orchestra, Aspen Music Festival, Buffalo Philharmonic Orchestra, Mariinsky Theatre, Russian National Orchestra in Moscow, Hessisches Staatstheater Wiesbaden, Taipei Symphony, Simón Bolivar Symphony Orchestra, and Sinfónica Juvenil de Caracas in Venezuela, and scores of other orchestras and ensembles.
 He appears in numerous recordings including several operas by Strauss (including Die ägyptische Helena with Deborah Voigt), as well as works by Shostakovich, Hartmann, Reger, Copland, Chausson, Liszt, Perle, Mendelssohn, and Bruckner, among others.
 His recording of Popov and Shostakovich with the LSO was nominated for a Grammy in the category of Best Orchestral Performance.